kimbjerge/insectDCT/README.md

 Estimating flower cover is currently in development.

-## Python environment files ##
+## Python environment on Windows or Linux ##
-README-conda-env-yolo11.txt - environment requirements
+README-conda-env-yolo11.txt - Anaconda environment requirements

+## Python environment on Raspberry Pi 4/5 ##
+raspberryPiEnv.sh - script to create and install virtual environment on Raspberry Pi

 ### Hierarchical model weights and labels ###